callumfrance/brailler/README.md

 ## Running this program
 1. Download repo
 2. Ways to run:
-    - `make all` runs the app in the console
+    - `make cli` runs the app in the console
+    - `make braille` runs the app in the braille mode (for use with the Raspberry Pi)
     - `make test` runs the pytest
     - `make coverage` runs the pytest and checks how much code has been tested